underscoreio/essential-slick/src/pages/4-data_modelling.md

   sealed traits such as `Flag`, and third party classes such as `DateTime`.

-- Nullable values are typically represented as `Options` in Scala.
+- Nullable values are typically represented as `Option`s in Scala.
-  We can either define columns to store `Options` directly, or use the `?` method to map non-nullable columns to `Optional` ones.
+  We can either define columns to store `Option`s directly, or use the `?` method to map non-nullable columns to `Optional` ones.

 - We can define simple primary keys using `O.PrimaryKey`